michaelSkaro/sparce/README.md

 ```

+### sparce assumptions
+- The data is in tidy format where (Features x samples) with a column labeled "target"
+- The features are continuous attributes in a classificaiton problem
+- The classes are mutuallyexclusive
+- There are more samples than features

+### sparce documentaitons:

+RTD build *coming soon*

 ### Descritption of variables
   - X = The descriptive variables measuring features of the target variable y.
 X should be in long format as standard.
 Where variables are columns and instances are rows.